Trekker in the Lofoten Islands

 And it's even better than that.
 If you don't think you are going to be able to use the deposit in the foreseeable future we are also happy for you to transfer the deposit to a friend (what a great Christmas present!) or even ask us to use it in one of our charitable projects.
 It's your deposit and you get to choose what you want to do with it.

-Sadly in a world where lawyers rule there is some small print and to be transparent here it is.
-Nothing unreasonable we hope.
+There is some small print and to be transparent here it is...

 1. One Lifetime Deposit can be issued per cancelled tour per person confirmed on the tour up to the value of the deposit paid by the person cancelling